douglas-sanini/spark-challenge/README.md

 ## Overview
 This challenge requires you to run a Docker container with Jupyter, Spark, and MySQL, then interact with the MySQL database using PySpark.

 This docker imagem already contains Jupyter, Spark, Mysql and Mysql drivers.
+Be aware of the environment, an eventual troubleshooting it is part of the challange.

 ## Steps to Complete the Challenge